 Allows the automatic updating of the indirect bank selection bit IRP to be switched on and off locally.
-The statement is ignored when using the 12 bit core.
+The statement is ignored when using the 12 bit core and enhanced 14 bit core.
+The statements can be inserted anywhere.

+'''

-#pragma update_IRP 0 / OFF / #pragma update_IRP 1 / ON /
+#pragma update_IRP 0 / OFF /

+#pragma update_IRP 1 / ON /

+'''